Silasveyren-55/scammer-simulator/DEPLOYMENT_PRODUCTION_GUIDE.md

 ## Railway Deployment (Recommended)

-Railway is the easiest and most professional way to deploy the **Scammer Simulator** with automatic scaling and monitoring.
+Railway is the easiest and most professional way to deploy the **Sentinel Test Suite** with automatic scaling and monitoring.

 ### Prerequisites